-Block schedules usually mean breaking up your day into 30 minutes to two-hour blocks.
+Block schedules usually mean breaking up your day into 30-minute to two-hour blocks.
 Each day could look a bit different depending on what’s happening.

 Create Your Own Working Homeschool Moms Schedule

 Every working homeschool mom has different work, home, and homeschool responsibilities.
 And each of us goes through different seasons of life as our children grow and our businesses evolve.
-But remember, one of the best things about this type of lifestyle is the flexibility.
+But remember, flexibility is one of the best things about this lifestyle.

 Try one or more of these schedules based on your own rhythms, work style, family and homeschool commitments, and your children’s ages.

 Mix and match up schedules and try out a variety until you find something you like.
 For example, here’s a sample block schedule:

 - Mondays: AM schedule (4AM to 8 AM)